 Paddling the Red Deer River through the coulees and badlands of Dry Island Buffalo Jump Provincial Park.

 Wildlife viewing.
-Our parks are a home to many wildlife species.
+Our parks are home to many wildlife species.
 We encourage you to actively discover, explore and experience nature and wildlife safely and respectfully.

 Sunsets illuminating wetlands and lakes throughout our provincial parks system, like this one in Pierre Grey’s Lakes Provincial Park.